CanCanLogo/Brilliant_RL_football/README.md

-**Based on symbolic intelligence, design and implement a behavior control method for a single soccer robot;**
+**2.Based on symbolic intelligence, design and implement a behavior control method for a single soccer robot;**

 Symbolic AI-Driven Soccer Robot Competition: Rule-Based Strategic Duel​